Writing and Video Portfolio

 Documentation

-Category Document Description
+Category | Document | Description |

-Hands-On Lab Getting Started with Digital Workspace I designed and authored this lab's Apple iOS (Module 2) and macOS (Module 3) sections.
+Hands-On Lab | Getting Started with Digital Workspace | I designed and authored this lab's Apple iOS (Module 2) and macOS (Module 3) sections.
 These modules are aimed at customers and prospects new to Workspace ONE and unified endpoint management concepts.
 In addition to the initial source, I maintained these modules every 6 months as we updated the backing SaaS environment to adopt new features.
-Most of this content was authored based on my expertise, though I reviewed it with product managers for final sign-off.
+Most of this content was authored based on my expertise, though I reviewed it with product managers for final sign-off. |

-Troubleshooting Troubleshooting macOS Management This comprehensive troubleshooting document served as a tutorial for macOS Administrators needing to troubleshoot Workspace ONE functionality.
-I was responsible for the first three iterations of this guide and used it primarily as a tool for knowledge sharing with both coworkers and customers.
-I wrote this content in ScreenSteps based on my own testing and research.
-I collaboraed with the Support SMEs and macOS Product Managers for peer review.
+Troubleshooting | Troubleshooting macOS Management | This comprehensive troubleshooting document served as a tutorial for macOS Administrators needing to troubleshoot Workspace ONE functionality.
+I was responsible for the first three iterations of this guide and used it primarily as a tool for knowledge sharing with coworkers and customers.
+I wrote this content in ScreenSteps based on my testing and research.
+I collaborated with the Support SMEs and macOS Product Managers for peer review. |

-Tutorial Managing iOS Updates I authored this tutorial to clarify the configuration process and expected behaviors for a feature (iOS Update Management) across multiple versions of iOS.
-The idea for this document was sourced from a Product Manager, but the content was based on my testing and authored in ScreenSteps.
+Tutorial | Managing iOS Updates | I authored this tutorial to clarify the configuration process and expected behaviors for a feature (iOS Update Management) across multiple versions of iOS.
+The idea for this document was sourced from a Product Manager, but the content was based on my testing and authored in ScreenSteps. |

-Glossary Mapping concepts from Munki to Workspace ONE UEM At the time I authored this page, I was receiving numerous questions about a recently-released integration between Workspace ONE UEM and Munki.
+Glossary | Mapping concepts from Munki to Workspace ONE UEM | At the time I authored this page, I was receiving numerous questions about a recently-released integration between Workspace ONE UEM and Munki.
 This glossary page linked the Workspace ONE equivalents to the Munki terminology many of the macOS community knew.
-I wrote this on my personal blog (using Markdown, Hugo, and VS Code) for the benefit of the macOS admin community.
+I wrote this on my blog (using Markdown, Hugo, and VS Code) to benefit the macOS admin community. |

-Best Practices Best Practices for Apple Admins in Workspace ONE UEM I wrote this best practices document after reading a blog article about the loss of a system administrator.
-The point of this guide was to show prospective Apple Administrators how to set their environments up for survivability of the unexpected (layoffs, catastrophic accident, etc).
-The toolset for this is also Markdown, Hugo, and VS Code.
+Best Practices | Best Practices for Apple Admins in Workspace ONE UEM | I wrote this best practices document after reading a blog article about the loss of a system administrator.
+The point of this guide was to show prospective Apple Administrators how to set their environments up for survivability of the unexpected (layoffs, catastrophic accidents, etc).
+The toolset for this is also Markdown, Hugo, and VS Code. |

 Code Sample

 I strive to find repeatable processes and automate them.
 At one employer, I created multiple product satisfaction surveys in Gainsight PX.
 I wrote a script to combine the responses from all the surveys into a single CSV file (that also integrated additional information about the respondents and the accounts to which they belong).
 In the snippet below, I use Python to aggregate the responses from a single survey in Gainsight PX.
 I subsequently posted this Github Gist to the Gainsight PX Community to assist others in learning how to leverage the scrollID to return multiple pages of data from the API.
-The full version of this script included additional helper functions for the additional API's (account/user info) and loops (aggregating responses from multiple surveys).
+The full version of this script included additional helper functions for the additional APIs (account/user info) and recursive loops (aggregating responses from multiple surveys).

 1# Example Gainsight Paging API Call